TylerJaacks/BullyOnline/README.md

 ## Updating Scripts

-Scripts are baked into the image, so changes require a rebuild:
+The scripts provided are included in the Docker Image, so to update them you need to rebuild the image:

 ```powershell
 docker compose up --build -d